Shuvomoy/blog/_posts/2018-3-15-quotes-and-excerpts.md

 A friend of mine who spent years in India with a great teacher from the ancient forest tradition tells a moving story that, to my mind, makes the same point.
 Years after his beloved teacher had died, he was back in India staying at the home of his guru’s most devoted Indian disciple.

- “I must show you something,” the disciple said to my friend one day.“This is what he left for me.”
+ “I must show you something,” the disciple said to my friend one day.
+“This is what he left for me.”
 My friend was excited, of course.
 Any trace of his teacher was nectar to him.
 He watched as the elderly man opened the creaking doors of an ancient wooden wardrobe and took something from the back of the bottom shelf.
 It was wrapped in an old, dirty cloth.

  “Do you see?” he asked my friend.